Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Resolving and

 \begin{example*} Already interesting is the case of the symmetric group $\mathfrak{S}_{n+1}$ acting on $V=\left\{(\alpha_0,...,\alpha_n) : {\scriptstyle\sum} \alpha_i=0\right\}$.
 Then $S=\CC[x_0,...,x_n]/({\scriptstyle \sum} x_i=0)$ where $x_i$ is dual to $(0,...,1,...,0)$.
 It is classical that $S^{\mathfrak{S}_{n+1}}$ is the polynomial ring $\CC[\sigma_2,...,\sigma_{n+1}]$ on the elementary symmetric polynomials $\sigma_k=(-1)^{k-1}\sum_{i_1<...<i_k}x_{i_1}\cdots x_{i_k}$.
 So the algebra of coinvariants is $A=S/(\sigma_2,...,\sigma_{n+1})$, and the highest degree is $d=n+1$.
 The duality pairing will naturally match $\sigma_{i+2}$ with $\sigma_{n+1-i}$.
 We need to choose bases to get matrices.
 If $v=\frac{1}{n+1}(1,...,1)$ and $v_i=(0,...,1,...,0)-v$ then when we differentiate we get $\frac{\partial \sigma_k}{\partial{v_i}}= x_i^{k-1}$ modulo $\sigma_2,...,\sigma_{n}$.
 So we take as bases $v_1,...,v_n$ for $V$ and $\sigma_2,...,\sigma_{n+1}$ for ${\rm Hom}_{\mathfrak{S}_{n+1}}(V,H)$, and we get

-as matrices with entries in $S/I_d$ (calculating $K$ is made easier by the observation below).
+as matrices with entries in $S/I_d$ (calculating $K$ is made easier by the observation made in Corollary \ref{coxeterresolution}).
 Even knowing these matrices, it is combinatorially quite involved to check directly that they form a matrix factorisation of $\sigma_{n+1}$. \end{example*}

 Going back to an arbitrary duality group, we can read from the matrix factorisation of theorem \ref{MF} the precise dimensions of all the graded components of $\Omega^1_{A/\CC}$ and $\Der(A,A)$.

-As well as being the degree of the socle of $A$, recall that $N=(d_1-1)+\cdots+(d_n-1)$ is the number of nontrivial reflections in $W$.
+First we need a few facts about duality from commutative algebra, which are properly explained in \cite[Chapter 21]{MR1322960}, for example.